 Attendees can choose to compete in a variety of Balboa and/or Collegiate Shag competitions throughout the weekend.
 A weekend dance pass is required to compete.

 Both Pure Balboa and Bal-Swing are permitted during the Balboa competitions.

-All Collegiate Shag rhythms (i.e., single, double, triple, and long-double) are allowed in the strictly competition, but the Shag Jack Carey Competitions will be limited to only double rhythm Shag (i.e., the six-count shag basic that includes two 'slows' and two 'quicks').
+All Collegiate Shag rhythms (i.e., single, double, triple, and long-double) are allowed in the strictly competition, but the Shag Mix & Match competitions will be limited to only double rhythm Shag (i.e., the six-count shag basic that includes two 'slows' and two 'quicks').
 Feel free to incorporate any two-count, four-count, and eight-count moves, but to keep the contest fun for everyone, please limit your basic to double-rhythm.
 All four Shag rhythms (single, double, triple, and long-double) are permitted in the strictly.

 Triple threat: Someone in a particular field who exhibits three skills that are necessary to excel.
-Do you have game in Balboa, Lindy Hop, and Collegiate Shag?
+Do you have game in Balboa, Collegiate Shag, and Lindy Hop?
 You could go home with a cash prize for the first place couple.
 Last year's cash prize was $1000.
-Signups are limited and can only be done in person the weekend of the event.
-Instructors and students can compete and is considered an open competiton.
-Come and show us what you've got!
+Sign-ups are limited and can only be done in person the weekend of the event.
+Instructors and students can compete in The Triple Threat, and it is considered an open competiton.
+Show us something, kid!

 The amateur division is intended for dancers who have either never competed before or those who have not yet won a novice competition.
 Competitors range from beginner to intermediate skill level.

 The advanced division is targeted at experienced dancers.
 Competing is not new to you.
 You are an intermediate or advanced level dancer that has competed and/or placed in a competition.